grunt-lucas/porytiles/CONTRIBUTING.md

 feature, the branch to implement this could be called `feature/issue-0027`.
 If necessary, the title may be extended for more specificity.
 E.g. if `issue-0027` contains both a reported bug and a related feature request, we may have a `bugfix/issue-0027-broken-attr` as well as a `feature/issue-0027-generate-attrs`.

+## Branch Cleanup
+Please use `git rebase --interactive` to clean up your branch before submitting a PR.
+If you have a ton of commits with tiny changes, WIP descriptions, or bugs, you can use the interactive rebase to pick and squash them into a coherent branch history.
+This way, viewers of the repository can clearly see the changes you made.